 But even gifted storytellers find themselves at a loss when faced with challenges such as limiting point of view, or controlling past-perfect tenses in flashback scenes.

-Writers who haven’t logged ten thousand hours studying craft lose heart in the face of such setbacks.
+Writers who haven’t logged ten thousand hours studying craft lose heart in the face of such challenges.
 They forget voice is the very thing that adds value.

-By contrast, the need for assistance may not enter others'’ minds until they've been at work on a project for years.
-At that point, many are “over” writing, impatient to move on to the publishing side of things.
-(After all, it's more fun to choose cover art than diagram story structure.)
+By contrast, the need for assistance may not enter others' minds until they've been at work on a project for years.
+At that point, many are impatient to move on to the publishing side of things.
+(After all, it's much more fun to choose cover art than diagram story structure!)

-But both are mistaken.
-A meaningful book should neither be rushed, nor abandoned.: it's worth investing in.
-Choose to elevate your art.
+But a meaningful book should neither be rushed, NOR abandoned.: it's worth investing in.
+Choose to take your work to the next level with expert editorial support.
 After all, you’ve put your heart into it.

 'm the editor for you, if you’re ready to: